 While I am still concerned about the condition of the Great Barrier Reef, I can wholeheartedly recommend that travelers visit there.
 You will not be disappointed.
 Some might be inclined to visit “before it’s too late,” but I recommend you visit now to experience one of the greatest concentrations of marine life on our planet.
 Hopefully you will be amazed and inspired to help protect it.

 For more photos from this trip, including coral reefs and remote beaches, view my Facebook album on AdventureSmith Explorations’ Facebook page.

 This Great Barrier Reef cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports.
+Read all AdventureSmith Expert Reviews for more trip reports or view our guide to the best Great Barrier Reef Cruises.
 For dates, rates and booking information on this trip, see Great Barrier Reef Cruises, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.